 The best part is that Any Video Converter supports all the major video formats.
 Additionally, the tool also offers tailor-made profiles for each device.
 I have also noticed that the conversion process is pretty fast and yet it doesn’t consume excessive computing power.

 5] Handbrake Video Converter Freeware

 HandBrake Video converter is my personal favorite out of the lot.
 Handbrake earned respect for supporting the highest number of video platforms and the open source nature only made it a formidable choice.
 The program is intuitive, and yet it manages to offer the best set of features.
-Video editing options include cropping, advanced filtering, frame rate adjustments and presets.
-That being said the Handbrake is relatively new to the Windows (started out as a Mac-only offering.)
-The only issue that I faced was the rather steep learning curve, but again it is worth the efforts.
+Video editing options include cropping, advanced filtering, frame rate adjustments, and presets.
+That being said, the Handbrake is relatively new to Windows (it started as a Mac-only offering.)
+The only issue that I faced was the rather steep learning curve, but again it is worth the effort.

 Which one do you prefer?